Food Sensitivity Symptoms & Testing Explained- 2021 Guide

-Keep in mind that if your symptoms are a result of a food allergy, it will occur very shortly if not immediately after consumption.
-You may also find that it is accompanied by vomiting, nausea and or extreme gastrointestinal discomfort.
+Keep in mind that if your symptoms are a result of a food allergy, they will occur very shortly if not immediately after consumption.
+You may also find that it is accompanied by vomiting, nausea and/or extreme gastrointestinal discomfort.

 Interested in diving deeper into food allergies and learning about if they may be causing your stomach issues?
 Check out our post on how food allergies and intolerances cause stomach pain to learn how they may be affecting you and how to get back on the road to feeling great again.

 In order to determine whether you truly have a food allergy, it is best to work with an allergist who can order an IgE blood test as this is the most accurate method to determine whether you are suffering from a food allergy.
 If you do not have access to this type of care, your best option is to begin a basic elimination diet.
 Here is a bit more info on how to get started.

 Subscribe To Our Newsletter

 Join our mailing list to receive the latest news and updates from our team.

 While a food allergy can extend well beyond the top 8 most common allergens, most individuals find that their main food culprit(s) tends to be on this list.
 Why?
 These are the foods most commonly consumed in our culture.
 These are also the foods most heavily treated and manipulated when it comes to farming and processing/manufacturing.
 Needless to say, the human immune system does not take well to this, especially if it is already inundated with environmental toxins.

 What are the Most Common Food Sensitivity Symptoms?

 Three of us might sit down to a nice big bowl of chocolate ice cream (FYI, I do not encourage anyone to eat large helpings of dairy.
 This is just an example).
 You may experience gastrointestinal upset from it immediately, I may experience a headache two hours later, and our friend might wake up tomorrow with sinus congestion.